bwitt19/hello2d/README.md

 Going to keep this readme as a sort of personal running scratch pad of my thoughts as I keep learning more and more.
 I might also branch out different projects in this repo and let them exist on their own.

+### 2021-02-05:
+Nobody told me that Hollow Knight and various other amazing games were made in Unity.
+I already know some 3D Unity, so it just makes sense to flip to that.
+Saving my Lua work as a different branch in here.

 ### 2021-01-27:
 So I wanted to actually learn some game engine code, after a particularly unfulfilling day at work today.
 I figure I'd like to use my artistic chops in a way that melds with my software engineering background, so I chose this as a little pet project.
 Hopefully it serves as a nice breath of fresh air after work, and serves to be a nice quarantine hobby while we're all still inside.